Local Beer in Wake Forest, NC

 - ABV: 4.9

-- Style: Spring/Maibock
+- Style: Farmhouse Style Ale

-- ABV: 7
+- ABV: 5.8

 Learning and speaking a new language is hard, even more so when you’ve imbibed on a few alcoholic beverages.
 For those bold enough to attempt said feats this beer is for you.
 We brewed a Mexican lager with flaked Maize and Pilsner malt and then conditioned it on freshly squeezed lime juice, zest, and Pink Himalayan sea salt.
 Refreshing waves of lime and hints of salt transport you to warm sunny days.
 As a warning, this liquid vacation of a beer may increase your craving for chips and salsa.